sebasmonia/pyquebec/README.txt

 * pypyodbc
 * tabulate
-* Configuration file dbhelper.ini.
+* Configuration file database.ini.
 A template is included in the source.

 Full documentation available in https://github.com/sebasmonia/pyquebec/wiki